asfaload/asfald/README.md

 # About

 `asfald` is a command line downloader which validates the integrity of the downloaded file against a checksums file mirrored in a separate git repository (https://github.com/asfaload/checksums).
-Currently the checksum file is mirrored as soon as possible for Github repositories watched by Asfaload, but very soon you will be able to notify of the publication of a new release with checksum file, for other hosting solutions ([Gitlab](https://gitlab.com), [Forgejo](https://forgejo.org/), http).
+Currently the checksum file is mirrored as soon as possible for Github repositories watched by Asfaload or those notifying us with the Github Action [notify-release-action](https://github.com/marketplace/actions/notify-new-release-to-asfaload), but very soon you will be able to notify of the publication of a new release with checksum file, for other hosting solutions ([Gitlab](https://gitlab.com), [Forgejo](https://forgejo.org/), http).

-Publishing a checksums file alongisde a file proposed for download is done by numerous projects in their releases (see for example [Lazygit](https://github.com/jesseduffield/lazydocker), [mise](https://github.com/jdx/mise), [watchexec](https://github.com/watchexec/watchexec), [Github's CLI](https://github.com/cli/cli/), [act](https://github.com/nektos/act/releases/tag/v0.2.66)(run Github Actions locally),[neovim](https://github.com/neovim/neovim), ...).

-Note however that **using a checksums file stored on the same server as the downloaded file has no security benefit**, it only ensure the file you have wasn't corrupted in transit.
+Publishing a checksums file alongisde a file proposed for download is done by numerous projects in their releases (see for example [Lazygit](https://github.com/jesseduffield/lazydocker), [mise](https://github.com/jdx/mise), [watchexec](https://github.com/watchexec/watchexec), [Github's CLI](https://github.com/cli/cli/), [act](https://github.com/nektos/act/releases/tag/v0.2.66)(run Github Actions locally),[neovim](https://github.com/neovim/neovim), ...) but  **using a checksums file stored on the same server as the downloaded file has no security benefit**, it only ensures the file you have downloaded wasn't corrupted in transit.
-Using a checksum file on a mirror increases security as two locations have to be compromised to serve you malevolent content.
+Using a checksum file on a mirror in addition to its original location increases security as two locations have to be compromised to serve you malevolent content.

 We are already mirroring checksum files for more than 1200 projects.

 You can get `asfald` by downloading it from its Github releases (see below how to secure the initial download) or by building it yourself.